isabella232/marketing-1/How to Find and Use Technical Resources if You’re New to Tech:proposal.md

 Here, you can sort through examples they provide in the coding language you are using to see where your code might be causing problems.
 You can even open the code editor for each example and try playing around to  gain a better understanding of the concept you're trying to grasp.

-They offer lots of examples in many different languages, so hopefuly it can be helpful to you no matter what you're coding in.

-**Finding more coding resources**
+**The Power of Googling**

-The few resources I listed above may get you started on learning coding, but don't think that your list of options ends there.
-Search engines are your best friends here.
+The few resources I listed above may get you started on learning coding, but you should know that your list of options doesn't end there.
+Search engines are your best friends as it's likely you might need some extra assistance while working on your project later on.
+If you don't always have someone to turn to and ask questions, the internet is always there for you.

-You can look up more detailed walkthroughs of coding concepts in Youtube tutorials, or you can find other coding lessons for free in many many other sites like [Khanh Academy](https://www.khanacademy.org/computing/computer-programming).
+If you are confused about how to code something in particular, detailed walkthroughs in Youtube tutorials could help you out a lot.
+Or you can find other coding lessons for free from many other sites like [Khanh Academy](https://www.khanacademy.org/computing/computer-programming) that might better suit your learning style.

-Sometimes you have to get specific with what you're searching to get faster, better results.
-If you get stuck, it can be be frustrating.
+Sometimes you have to get specific with what you're searching for to get faster, better results.
+If you get can't find what you're looking for right away, it can be be frustrating.
 But don't give up!
 The internet gives you plenty of free resources at your fingertips within seconds.

 Now that you know a couple of ways to navigate the internet for coding resources, the possibilites are endless.
 You can learn as little or as much code as you want, all without paying for expensive classes.
-Use what you learn to start your own project — perhaps a website or an interactive fiction — and share what you create with others.
+Use what you learn to start your own project — perhaps a website, an interactive fiction, an app — and share what you create with others.